 A more teen-friendly option for a horse TV show is Ride, another Canadian TV series set in one of the most elite equestrian boarding schools in England called Covington Academy.

 Ride tells the story of Kit Bridges, whose father takes a job as a riding instructor at the boarding, relocating them from America all the way to England.
-Over the course of the show, we see Kit overcome her fears for horses and bond with the other students of the prestigious school.
+Over the course of the show, we see Kit overcome her fears of horses and bond with the other students of the prestigious school.

 Similarly to Rough Dimond, Ride is shot on location in Ireland, which means that Ride will also offer some stunning scenery shots.
 But unlike the previous show, this equestrian TV show is all about a mix of high school and horseback riding.
 So if you like teen dramas, are into horses or both, which you probably are if you clicked on this article, then go ahead and give Ride a shot.